New Jersey Divorce Lawyers

 - Extreme cruelty: Behavior that makes cohabitation unreasonable or impossible.

 To file for divorce in the state, either of the spouses needs to have been a resident for at least a year before filing, unless the grounds for divorce is adultery.
 In such cases, the requirement is that at least one spouse must be a New Jersey resident for any length of time at all.
-If you have further questions about this, please do not hesitate to reach out to a Bergen County divorce lawyer from Sherwood, Johnson & Poles.
+If you have further questions about this, please do not hesitate to reach out to our Bergen County divorce attorney.

 If you want to know how much your divorce will cost you, there is no straightforward answer.
 It will depend on a number of factors, such as how contentious the situation is between you and your spouse.
 Other factors that will affect the cost may include how many times you have to go to court, the degree of conflict, if there are any potential child custody disputes, and whether any particular complex legal issues are present.
 At Sherwood, Johnson & Poles, our Bergen County divorce attorneys aim to keep you informed regarding all facets of a divorce, including the costs involved.